scjrobertson/nlw_code/README.md

 This will create three output files for each input file:

-* text_lemma.txt - The POS tags and lemmas of the sentence.
+* text_lemma.txt - The POS tags and lemmas of the sentences.
 * text_dep.txt - The basic dependencies describing the text.
-* text_parse.txt - The syntacting parse trees' s-expressions.
+* text_parse.txt - The syntactic parse trees' s-expressions.

 Two bodies of text **moby.txt** and **sense.txt** have been included in **nlw_code/src/main/trees/** to run as examples.
 Any body of plain text is suitable for parsing.